bjt-user/Linux/lightdm.md

-LightDM is a cross-desktop display manager
+"LightDM is a cross-desktop display manager"

+You can comfortably login to your X11 session without typing `startx`.

 #### resources